 PriSUD is a large research project that has been developed at the Norwegian Centre for Addiction Research (SERAF) at the University of Oslo (UiO).
 Over time, the project has increased in scope and includes both studies related to the Norwegian and the Nordic prison population.
 PriSUD will be the first research project to investigate the epidemiology and the lived experiences of people with SUD in the Nordic prison population.

-The project has three parts: a large register study, a qualitative study and a study examines the possibility of using risk calculation tools.
+The project has three parts: a large register study; a qualitative study and a study examining the possibility of using risk calculation tools.
 The project is funded by Health South-East and the Research Council of Norway.

-In addition, the project has an arm in the research project PRISONHEALTH - a project run by Thomas Ugelvik at the Department of Criminology and Sociology of Law at UiO.
+In addition, PriSUD cooperates with PRISONHEALTH, a research project run by Thomas Ugelvik at the Department of Criminology and Sociology of Law at UiO.

 Read all publications from the PriSUD project here .

-All data used in the PriSUD project has been de-identified.
-In addition, all results will be anonymized, ie no persons will be able to be identified based on material published from the study.
-The data in the study are stored through the Services for Sensitive Data (TSD).
+All data used in the PriSUD project have been de-identified.
+In addition, all results will be anonymized, i.e., no persons will be able to be identified based on material published from the study.
+The data in the study are securely stored within the Services for Sensitive Data (TSD).